 Safety is the first priority for everyone at Emirates Global Aluminium, no matter their role in the organization.
 Zero harm to our staff, contractors and neighbours is the only acceptable target.

 EGA’s safety performance compares favourably to global industry benchmarks.
-EGA’s Total Recordable Injury Frequency Rate at our smelter operations in 2017 was 1.53 per million hours worked, compared to 2.16 in 2016.
+Our Total Recordable Injury Frequency Rate in 2019 was 1.9 per million hours worked, compared to 1.27 in 2018.

 We gather data to identify the key hazards on our sites and systematically eliminate them from our operations.

 In 2016 we developed nine Life Saving Rules for staff to follow that are simple and clear.

 We closely track near misses to ensure that we take swift action to learn from any potential incident and share the lessons across our company.

 Near miss reporting is actively encouraged across our operations, with the rates of reporting compared against averages in our company and in the industry to identify where further improvements are required.